Overview

 The term "qualified retirement plan" means:

-- A qualified employee annuity plan under section 403(a);
+- A qualified annuity plan; and

 The 10% additional tax is reported on the appropriate line of Schedule 2 (Form 1040).